Medieval Girl Buried Face Down: Unveiling the Mysterious Burial Practices of Early England

 He continued, “We may not know exactly what the society in which this young woman was brought up and viewed her, but the way she was buried tells us that she was almost certainly seen as different.”

-In addition to the fact that she was buried face down, the position of her ankles indicates that they were bound together, and this means that the community took extra measures to ensure that she could not return from the grave.”
+In addition to the fact that she was buried face down, the position of her ankles indicates that they were bound together, and this means that the community took extra measures to ensure that she might not return from the grave.”

 The statement also stated that the girl’s body was placed in such a way as to make her burial place look meaningful, as it was placed inside a pit that previously hosted a large wooden post for a guard gate.

-This had parallels with the burial of a woman also face-down, in a ditch on the boundary of the settlement, in the late eighth to ninth century, about 30 miles from where this case was buried.
+This had parallels with the burial of a woman also face-down, in a ditch on the boundary of the settlement, in the late eighth to ninth century, regarding 30 miles from where this case was buried.
 That woman, who is believed to have been executed, was missing her arms, head, neck and part of her spine.

 She was buried in a pit that was used to place an early medieval gatehouse post at the settlement of Connington.Credit: Oxford Archeology